Jia-Wei-Liao/CUB_200_2011_Dataset_Classification/README.md

 **Step 2.**
 Open the `main02_ensemble.py` and modify `params.file_root` by your file root.
 - You can adjust the checkpoint on the `ModelList` according to your requirement.
-- If you suffer from Out-Of-Memory errors, please modify `params.batch_size` be lower.
+- If you suffer from Out-Of-Memory errors, please reduce `params.batch_size`.